owenmbrown/did-credential-manager/README.md

 ```

 # Registering a did:ethr
-This is for testing storage on the [ethr-did-registry](github.com/uport-project/ethr-did-registry).
+This is for testing interacting with the [ethr-did-registry](github.com/uport-project/ethr-did-registry).
 Since all ethereum addresses are already identifiers without needing to register, this isn't nessisary for using the other endpoints.
 ## Using
 1. Create an ethereum wallet in metamask, or use an existing wallet.
 2. Add at least 0.001 eth (1-3 usd) to that wallet (mininum needed to use faucet)